 As the seasons change and the weather moves steadily toward summer, the long hibernation for motorcycle enthusiasts comes to an end.
 Whether a weekend trip through Door County or just a short ride to work, motorcyclists have plenty of options for riding in Wisconsin, including the freedom to choose whether or not to wear a helmet.

-Motorcycle accidents happen far too often in Wisconsin.
-Near Milwaukee, Madison, Green Bay and even in the rural areas of the state.
-Knowledge of this problem provides an opportunity for all riders to review safe riding tips, including the potential benefits of wearing a helmet.
+A recent accident in the town of Medina – just east of Madison – provides an opportunity for all riders to review safe riding tips, including the potential benefits of wearing a helmet.

 On April 17, two eastbound motorcycles collided sending three riders to the hospital, one with life-threatening injuries.
 None of the riders was wearing a helmet at the time of the accident.